 The bags are full of Arts and Craft items, as well as a craft kit and a book for the child and a notebook and a pen for the parents.
-The bags have a budget of £10 each, they are designed for 4 different age ranges and they are packed with appropriate items, according to each age’s development stage.
-The idea is to provide Art Therapy to the child to alleviate boredom and to be used a distraction tool whilst the child is undergoing treatment.
+The bags have a budget of £10 each, they are designed for four different age ranges and they are packed with appropriate items, according to each age’s development stage.
+The idea is to provide Art Therapy to the child to alleviate boredom and to be used as a distraction tool whilst the child is undergoing treatment.

 We looked at ways we can support the teenage units, specifically teenagers in isolation.
 We were keen to carry through our art and crafts theme rather than looking at electronic means of boredom busting and distraction.
 There are already fantastic charities that support teenagers with game consoles and similar devices.

 So we developed a range of bags, that are half art therapy and half self care.
 We have included some toiletries and self care items as a way of reminding the young person that their self worth is still as important as it was before they became a cancer patient.
 We wanted to remind them, in a small way, that their sense of self matters, and that they deserve to feel good.